PoromKamal/StormAI/README.md

 - Mir Safwat Ayser, 106732813
 - Porom Kamal, 1007130383
 ## Description of the web application
+Our application is a live auction platform where users can sell and bid on products in real-time.
+The platform is designed to allow users to put up products for sale and allow potential buyers to place bids on them.
+The products available for sale will be viewable in 3D, providing an immersive experience for buyers and enhancing their ability to evaluate the product's condition and overall appeal.<br />

+The application will have a user-friendly interface that makes it easy for both sellers and buyers to navigate.
+The sellers can upload detailed product descriptions, images, and 3D models of their products, along with starting bid prices and other relevant details.
+Buyers can search for products of interest and bid on them in real-time, with the highest bid displayed prominently for all to see.<br />

+To enhance user experience and trust, our application will have built-in safety and security features, such as payment verification and dispute resolution.
+The platform will also provide transparency around the bidding process, ensuring that the highest bidder is awarded the product at the end of the auction.<br />

+Overall, our live auction application is an innovative platform that leverages 3D technology to provide a unique and engaging experience for both buyers and sellers, making it an exciting new way to buy and sell goods.
 ## What complexity points will this project contain
 ## (Optional) What complexity points will be attempted as bonus for the challenge factor
 ## What you aim to complete for the alpha version, beta version, and final version